 In its role as the leading trade association for the promotional products industry (think conference swag, company pens, branded gear), PPAI brings suppliers and distributors together.

 But to truly provide these members with the value PPAI felt it could offer, PPAI decided to create an online community, Promo Connect, powered by Higher Logic.

 PPAI knew of about 200 to 300 dedicated members who participated in volunteer opportunities.
-For the rest of the trade association’s 15,000+ company member base (which includes around 60,000 individual members), PPAI encountered members at tradeshows and in learning platforms, but PPAI didn’t have a way to learn more.
+For the rest of the trade association’s 15,000+ company member base (which includes around 60,000 individual members), PPAI encountered members at tradeshows and in learning platforms but didn’t have a way to learn more.
 With Promo Connect, PPAI could reach its less visible members.

-Rather than seeing membership simply as access to a tool, PPAI wanted members to see it as a valuable relationship with unique benefits.
-With Promo Connect, PPAI hoped to offer them benefits like collaboration with like minds in the industry, direct access to the association, and a place to provide feedback.
+Rather than seeing membership simply as access to a tool, In addition, PPAI wanted members to see it as a valuable relationship with unique benefits.
+With Promo Connect, PPAI hoped to offer them benefits like a collaboration with like minds in the industry, direct access to the association, and a place to provide feedback.

 Improved Knowledge of Members/Member Data